Chapter 60A — Minnesota Surplus Lines Insurance Act

 Access to and Use of Rbc Information

-Risk-based capital information filed by health organizations is confidential and not public data.
+Risk-based capital (RBC) information that health organizations file is confidential and is not public data, applying the …

 60A.58